-- Read a secondary source about the past and be able to discern the central tenets.
-Comprehend that historians can legitimately differ in their interpretations of the past;
+- Read a secondary source about the past and be able to discern its central tenets.

-- Demonstrate how people in the past saw the world differently across time and space; and
+- Demonstrate how people in the past saw the world differently.

 - Use the past as a source of reflection on ethical issues.